You are currently viewing Keeping It In The Family: The Callander Foundry And Manufacturing Company

 Post War Production

-During the war, the company and its owners never lost touch with reality.
-They knew adjustments would need to be made if the company wanted to continue to be successful following the cessation of World War II.
 When the war ended, it was ready to adapt immediately.
 Their post-war production had a definite focus on tools, particularly power tools.
-These tools were made for the average person and quickly became popular under the now famous name of Beaver Power Tools line.
-Emerging in 1946, these handy tools quickly became their signature product.
-The man in charge of machine and tool design was W. M. Shaw.
+These tools were made for the average person and quickly became popular under the now-famous name of the Beaver Power Tools line.
+The name “Beaver” was selected to represent “the original Canadian woodworker.”

 This was not the only product Callander’s produced in their foundry.
-In 1951, they came to an agreement with an American firm – the Eureka Williams Co., to produce their Eureka oil burners for the Canadian market.
-However, their tools were the product most sought after at this time.
-In 1949, a list of their products in this area included a vast array of shop tools including:
+In 1951, they came to an agreement with an American firm – the Eureka Williams Co., to manufacture their Eureka oil burners for the Canadian market.
+However, the Beaver Tool line remained the product most sought after.

 · Band saws